What Is The Ph Of Milk Of Magnesia

 Quality control is essential in the production of Milk of Magnesia to ensure its safety and effectiveness.
 This includes testing for:

-• Purity: To ensure that the product does not contain harmful contaminants.
+• Purity: To make sure the product does not contain harmful contaminants.

-• Concentration: To ensure that the concentration of magnesium hydroxide is within the specified range.
+• Concentration: To see to it that the concentration of magnesium hydroxide is within the specified range.

-• pH: To ensure that the pH is within the acceptable range.
+• pH: To make sure the pH is within the acceptable range.

-• Particle size: To ensure that the suspension is stable and does not settle too quickly.
+• Particle size: To see to it that the suspension is stable and does not settle too quickly.

 Frequently Asked Questions (FAQ)